15 Ways to Fight the Overwhelm

 This is a post I’ve been wanting to write for months but, lol, I was way to busy and feeling far too overwhelmed!
 I drew the cartoon of me juggling all the balls in my life on the 8th March this year when my hands were too full and felt too small for all the balls I toss up into the air but I am not very good at juggling, and I keep dropping a couple of the balls.

-When that happens I feel myself starting to get in a flap, I yell at the kids, get grumpy with Athol and end up disappointed with, or feeling sorry for, myself.
+When that happens I feel myself starting to get in a flap, I yell at the kids, get grumpy with Athol and end up feeling sorry for myself.
 I begin to imagine that I am doing everything ALL by myself ALL of the time until I finally I erupt like some sort of a fountain crossed with a volcano (a foulcano perhaps?)

 Do you also tell yourself that things will get quieter or less hectic one day when the kids have grown up, when the job is less stressful, when this illness goes away, when money is not so tight, your friends or family are nicer to you or any other topic you could fill in yourself?

 The thing is, there are no guarantees that these things will happen, that life will slow down and become a little easier, in fact there could be heavier burdens around the corner.
 Like a serious, life changing illness, or even a bereavement.